Skip to content

 Michigan Broadcasters Serve Michigan Communities

-One of the main missions of the MAB is to help their members serve their communities better.
-In doing this we seek out issues of statewide importance which have been identified by individuals and lawmakers to help.
+One of the main missions of the Michigan Association of Broadcasters is to help their members serve their communities better.
+In doing this we seek out issues of statewide importance which have been identified by individuals and lawmakers.
 MAB members work collectively on a volunteer basis to educate listeners and viewers on the important issues through the airing of on-air messages.
 No other industry has the impact on local communities like free over-the-air broadcasting.
 Michigan radio and television stations understand the importance of community service.
 They live it every day.

 Districts 1-2